-Some basic things to try first (all safe to use on cloth diapers and around children and pets):
+Some basic things to try if you can’t sun (all safe to use on cloth diapers and around children and pets):

 You can keep a bottle of this in your bathroom and just spray stains after removing solids and before placing in your wetbag.
 You can also spray directly into your pre-wash.
 Some children might be sensitive to this so be sure to only use in pre-wash so it has a chance to be totally rinsed out.
 Bac out uses live enzyme cultures and lime extract to remove stains and odors from just about anything.
 Check you diaper’s warranties to see if it is ok to use if you are worried about voiding anything.
 Here is a great link that gives you a good idea of which cloth diaper manufactures are ok with Bac out.